 In 1967, a new indoor market opened a few blocks away at 1309 5th Street NE, which is now the current site of revitalized Union Market.
 During the 1980s, many of the original merchants left the area and moved to modern distribution centers and supermarkets in the suburbs.
 Union Market reopened in 2012 as a pioneering urban village designed to bring people together to explore new culinary opportunities.
 Union Market is owned and operated by EDENS, a company that develops, owns and operates community shopping centers in primary markets across the country.

-The neighborhood surround Union Market continues to evolve, with new restaurants, shops and apartments in the works.
+The neighborhood surrounding Union Market continues to evolve, with new restaurants, shops and apartments in the works.

 Location, Parking, and How to Visit